 Magic Quadrant for CRM Service Providers, Worldwide

 This Magic Quadrant focuses on the CRM consulting and solution implementation service market worldwide.
-To provide market context, the following are Gartner's definitions for both solution implementation services and customer relationship management:
+To provide market context, we define solution implementation services and CRM here:

 - Sales — Solutions that support field sales, telesales, retail sales, Web sales and technology-enabled buying

 - Marketing — Solutions that support market segmentation, marketing analysis, campaign management, marketing process automation and other marketing functions, including analytics

 - Customer service and support — Solutions that support customer service and support processes, including consulting, technology implementation and solution deployment, but excluding the outsourcing of call center and customer service centers

 - E-commerce — Solutions that support e-commerce storefronts, product catalogs, personalization, mobile commerce and social commerce

 - Cross-CRM solutions — Including master data management, multichannel business process management, voice of the customer and customer analytics